dskill/painting-ref-tool/README.md

-# Watercolor Painting Alignment Reference Tool
+# Artists' Reference Alignment Tool

-A web-based tool that helps artists compare their watercolor paintings with reference photos during the artistic process.
+A web-based tool that helps artists compare their drawings and paintings with reference photos during the artistic process.
 Uses OpenCV.js for automatic border detection and perspective correction, with an interactive fullscreen comparison mode.

 **[Try it now](https://dskill.github.io/painting-ref-tool/)**